Marc Bloch: Personal life

 Although Bloch was very reserved—and later acknowledged that he had generally been old-fashioned and "timid" with women—he was good friends with Lucien Febvre and Christian Pfister.
 In July 1919 he married Simonne Vidal, a "cultivated and discreet, timid and energetic" woman, at a Jewish wedding.
 Her father was the Inspecteur-Général de Ponts et Chaussées, and a very prosperous and influential man.
 Undoubtedly, says Friedman, his wife's family wealth allowed Bloch to focus on his research without having to depend on the income he made from it.
 Bloch was later to say he had found great happiness with her, and that he believed her to have also found it with him.
 They had six children together, four sons and two daughters.
 The eldest two were a daughter Alice, and a son, Étienne.
 As his father had done with him, Bloch took a great interest in his children's education, and regularly helped with their homework.
 He could, though, be "caustically critical" of his children, particularly Étienne.
 Bloch accused him in one of his wartime letters of having poor manners, being lazy and stubborn, and of being possessed occasionally by "evil demons".
 Regarding the facts of life, Bloch told Etienne to attempt always to avoid what Bloch termed "contaminated females".

 Bloch was agnostic, if not atheist, in matters of religion.
 His son Étienne later said of his father, "in his life as well as his writings not even the slightest trace of a supposed Jewish identity" can be found.
 "Marc Bloch was simply French".
 Some of his pupils believed him to be an Orthodox Jew, but Loyn says this is incorrect.
-While Bloch's Jewish roots were important to him, this was the result of the political tumult of the Dreyfuss years, said Loyn: that "it was only anti-semitism that made him want to affirm his Jewishness".
+While Bloch's Jewish roots were important to him, this was the result of the political tumult of the Dreyfus years, said Loyn: that "it was only anti-semitism that made him want to affirm his Jewishness".